olcf/hands-on-with-summit/challenges/Python_Cupy_Basics/README.md

 Then, a 3000x3000 matrix in CuPy is timed.
 As you will see shortly, the use of CuPy will result in a major performance boost when compared to NumPy, even though the matrices are structured the same way.
 This is improved upon further by switching the data type to `float32` from `float64` (the default).
-Lastly, the matrix is restructured to be 9000x1000, which contains the same number of elements, just rearranged.
+Lastly, a 9000x1000 matrix is timed, which contains the same number of elements as the original matrix, just rearranged.
 Although you may not expect it, the restructuring results in a big performance boost as well.

 Let's see the boosts explicitly by running the `timings.py` script.
-First, just like with `submit_data.lsf`, you will need to modify `submit_timings.lsf` to include your relevant project and user IDs.
-After doing so, you are ready to submit the job:
+To do so, you must submit `submit_timings.lsf` to the queue:

 ```
 $ bsub -L $SHELL submit_timings.lsf